-Report: 3 more cops to be charged in George Floyd’s death
+4 Minneapolis cops now charged in George Floyd’s death

 Floyd’s family and protesters have repeatedly called for criminal charges against all four officers as well as more serious charges for Chauvin, who held his knee to Floyd’s neck, despite his protests that he couldn’t breathe, and stayed there even after Floyd stopped moving.
 Floyd, a black man, was in handcuffs when he died with his face pressed to the street.

-“He died because he was starving for air,” he said.
+“He died because he was starving for air,” Crump said at a news conference earlier Wednesday.
 “He needed a breath.
 So we are demanding justice.
 We expect all of the police officers to be arrested before we have the memorial here in Minneapolis, Minnesota, tomorrow.”

 Crump said the other officers failed to protect a man who was pleading for help and said he couldn’t breathe.

-Crump pointed to the criminal complaint against Chauvin, which said that while Floyd was complaining he couldn’t breathe, Lane asked Chauvin twice if they should roll him on his side.
-Chauvin said they should keep him on his stomach.

-“To us that is intent,” Crump said.
-And he said the other officers were complicit because they failed to take action.

-“We are expecting these officers to be charged as accomplices,” Crump said.
+“We are expecting these officers to be charged as accomplices,” he said.

 Personnel records released by the city show Chauvin served as a military policeman in the U.S. Army in the late 1990s.
 Since being hired as a police officer in 2001, he has been awarded two medals of valor: One for being part of a group of officers who opened fire on a stabbing suspect after the man pointed a shotgun at them in 2006, and one for apprehending another man in a domestic incident in 2008.
 In the latter incident, Chauvin broke down a bathroom door and shot the man in the stomach.